chrwang/KMLReborn/QGISTutorial.md

-# A Tutorial on Convex Hull and QGIS
+# A Tutorial on QGIS and Professor Komo

 So you've successfully gerrymandered or un-gerrymandered your state... now you want to get some analysis!